 Teachers who have families and wish to teach abroad must consider not just their own wants and needs, but also those of their partners and dependants.
 Moving abroad can be a rewarding and life-changing experience for all involved, but if it goes wrong, the consequences can be difficult for those you care about most.

 Teachers with married partners must consider three things when going abroad with respect to their spouses:

 Most teachers assume that if they get a visa to work in a foreign country, this will automatically mean their partner can accompany them, but this is not always the case.
 Some schools will happily provide spousal sponsorship but with some countries it is not possible.
 Sometimes the teacher is sponsored by the school, and then the teacher can in turn sponsor his/her spouse and dependants.
-In some countries, for instance Kuwait, women cannot sponsor their husbands or children, making it impossible for female teachers to be the main breadwinners for their family.
-It can be tricky.
+In some countries women cannot sponsor their husbands or children, making it impossible for female teachers to be the main breadwinners for their family.

 Schools provide overseas sponsorship and overseas employment packages for teachers who are not host nationals, but should you marry a host national either before or during your stay, you might jeopardise that benefit.

 Schools often provide housing as a benefit for teachers, but this might be shared with another teacher, making it unsuitable for a teacher with a spouse or dependent children.
-Other schools will happily provide larger, suitable housing for families of up to 4 or 5 so it's important to find out before applying.
+Other schools will provide larger, suitable housing for families of up to 4 or 5 so it's important to find out before applying.
 Financially, a non-working spouse will add an additional strain on finances and the teacher’s salary must be adequate for a standard of living that is suitable.
 It is not reasonable to expect your spouse to sit at home in a tiny apartment without any social outlet or means of getting around, so this will cost money.
 Some schools don't select teachers with non-working spouses for this reason.